Blake-Loveland/landgrid-support/_articles/using-the-api.md

 ### By owner name

-Currently only matchest based on the start of the name string.
+Currently only matches based on the start of the name string.

 For example, if you are looking for a parcel owned by "Jones, Festus", you can search by 'jon', 'jone', 'jones', etc. Searchin for 'fest', 'festus', or etc. will not match the parcel.